Freeport Area of Bataan: Location

-FAB is located in a cove at the southern tip of the Bataan Peninsula and is about 172.3 kilometers from Manila.
-The freeport zone is accessible from the Philippines' capital city Manila via Andres Bonifacio Avenue from Manila to Balintawak in Quezon City, North Luzon Expressway (NLEx) from Balintawak, Quezon City to San Fernando, Pampanga, Jose Abad Santos Avenue (Olongapo-Gapan Road) from San Fernando to Dinalupihan, Bataan, and Roman Superhighway from Dinalupihan to Mariveles.
+The freeport zone is located in a cove at the southern tip of the Bataan Peninsula about 172.3 kilometers from Manila, accessible via the network of expressways which are STAR Tollway, South Luzon Expressway (SLEx), Metro Manila Skyway, and North Luzon Expressway (NLEX) from Batangas City, Batangas to San Fernando, Pampanga, Jose Abad Santos Avenue (Olongapo-Gapan Road) from San Fernando to Dinalupihan, Bataan or from NLEX in Mabalacat, Subic–Clark–Tarlac Expressway (SCTEx) until Dinalupihan, and Roman Superhighway from Dinalupihan to Mariveles, and is linked to the province's another freeport zone Subic Special Economic and Freeport Zone in Morong through Mariveles–Bagac Road, Gov J.J.
+Linao Road, UN Avenue and SBMA–Morong Road until the latter's gate that also provides alternative access to Zambales (Olongapo) from Bataan (Morong) through the provincial boundary of both provinces located within the premises of SBFZ.

 The primary host town Mariveles has a total land area of 153.9 km^{2} or 1,742.48 hectare representing 12% of the total land area of Bataan.
 Of this, about 35% consist of the pastureland, 4.6% of forestland, 3.8% agricultural lands and the remaining 6% for residential and industrial use.
-It is home to a Filipino community speaking a Languages of the Philippines called Mariveleño.
-According to the 2020 census, it has a population of 149, 879 people.
+It is home to a Filipino community speaking a called Mariveleño.
+According to the 2020 census, it has a population of 149,879 people.

 Agricultural resources include rice, mangoes, legumes, vegetables and coffee.
 It also has aquatic resources like round scads, grouper, mussel, and abalone; mineral deposits of granite and basalt and forest products like vines and bamboo.